Current and Past Research

 Broadly, I am interested in both ecological and evolutionary studies of birds but likewise interested in applied research on birds, specifically the conservation and management of bird populations.

-Areas of specific research interest include 1) ecology and conservation of Reddish Egrets (Egretta rufescens), 2) ecology and conservation of Black Rails (Laterallus jamaicensis), 3) methodologies of surveying colonial waterbirds and secretive marshbirds, 4) the ecological and evolutionary significance of plumage polymorphism in waterbirds and, 5) the ecology and conservation of cavity nesting birds.
+Areas of specific research interest include 1) ecology and conservation of Reddish Egrets (Egretta rufescens), 2) ecology and conservation of Black Rails (Laterallus jamaicensis), 3) methodologies of surveying colonial waterbirds and secretive marshbirds, 4) the use of wildlife crossings (bridges, culverts) by various mammalian species and, 5) the ecology and conservation of other waterbirds including Green Herons (Butorides virescens).
 Below is more about some of these specific topics:

 Ecology and Conservation of Reddish Egrets

-I have been studying Reddish Egrets for over 15 years and been actively involved in the Reddish Egret Working Group since its founding in 2005.
+I have been studying Reddish Egrets for over 18 years and been actively involved in the Reddish Egret Working Group since its founding in 2005.
+Recent research on Reddish Egrets has included movement ecology of adult and juvenile Reddish Egrets through color banding and satellite telemetry, conservation genetics across the range of the species and general nesting and foraging ecology of the species.
 For more information about Reddish Egrets, please visit our working group website Reddish Egrets

 Ecology and Conservation of Black Rails

-The Black Rail (Laterallus jamaicensis) is a “species of greatest conservation need” that inhabits emergent salt marsh of the Texas Gulf Coast.
-Black Rails are listed as species of high priority by the Texas Wildlife Action Plan.
+The Black Rail (Laterallus jamaicensis) is a candidate species to be listed as “threatened” under the U.S. Endangered Species Act that inhabits emergent salt marsh of the Texas Gulf Coast.
+Black Rails are also listed as species of high priority by the Texas Wildlife Action Plan.
 At the regional and continental level, the species is a priority species for the Gulf Coast Joint Venture and listed as high concern and ranks as the most threatened marsh bird in North America (priority marsh bird species listed by Waterbird Conservation for the Americas).
 Partly due to its secretive behavior and habitat affinity within dense and often inaccessible marshes, the species has been poorly studied and many aspects of its ecology, life history and behavior are unknown.
 Along the Texas Gulf Coast, the population has never been rigorously surveyed; therefore occupancy rates and overall abundance are lacking for the Texas population.

 Methodologies of surveying and detecting colonial nesting and secretive nesting waterbirds